Try directly copying the link below.

 Shows currently selected color.

-In the top right corner of the Color Panel, a pair of side by side rectangles display your primary color (left) and secondary color (right).
+In the top right corner of the Color Panel, a pair of side-by-side rectangles display your primary color (left) and secondary color (right).

 Learn more about using a secondary color in Color Dynamics .